The feasibility of multi-graph alignment: a Bayesian approach: Bayesian estimation over metric spaces

 Before proceeding, let us describe what the metric space $\mathcal{S}_n$ actually looks like.
 One way to conceptualise it is as a hyperbolic space: for any $\pi \in \mathcal{S}_n$, the size of the ball $B(\pi, r)$ grows roughly like $(n^n)^r$, for $0 \leq r \leq 1$.

 Another, more explicit, description of this space is the following.
-Within $\mathcal{M}_n(\R)$, the set $B_n$ of doubly stochastic matrices is a polytope (known as the Birkhoff polytope), whose vertices are the permutation matrices (which we may identify with $\mathcal{S}_n$).
-Within this space, the canonical Euclidean structure gives us
+Within the space $\mathcal{M}_n(\R)$ of $n \times n$ matrices, the set $B_n$ of doubly stochastic matrices is a polytope (known as the Birkhoff polytope), whose vertices are the permutation matrices (which we may identify with $\mathcal{S}_n$).
+The canonical Euclidean structure on this space gives us the metric

 which largely serves the same purpose as our previous distance $d$ in this context.
-This description also shows quite nicely why we often relax the alignment problem to solve a more general quadratic assignment problem over $B_n$.
+This description also shows quite nicely why we often relax the alignment problem to solve a more general quadratic assignment problem over $B_n$, as in \cite{fan2023}, \cite{varma2025}.